sgago/algomon/readme.md

 In it's use, it's sort of like a stack.
 Push nodes in, pop nodes out except you always get the min keyed node.

 ### Go heap
-We don't have to author a heap from scratch.
+Like sorting, we don't have to author heaps from scratch in go.
-In go, we can use the alias a slice type and implement heap.Interface on it:
+For example, we can alias a slice type and implement heap.Interface on it:
 ```go
 // Alias a slice type
 type MinHeap []int